How to Bathe a Dog: Complete Step-By-Step

 Learn Some Safety Tips

-The very best thing that you can do for your dog when you're bathing him is to be patient.
-Never rush into bathing your dog as it will only make him nervous.
+The best thing you can do when bathing your dog is to be patient.
+Avoid rushing, as it will only make him anxious.

 It is often recommended that you take your dog out for a walk before you take him to a bath as this usually calms their nerves.
 Cover yourself up when you're bathing your dog.